colombarifm/celoce_epr/README.md

 # celoce_epr

-This repository contains the used for the analysis of EPR spectrum of CelOCE.
+This repository contains the scripts used for the analysis of EPR spectrum of CelOCE.

-epr_initial_guess script was run with python 3.9 and epr_fit script was run with matlab R2022b.
+## epr_initial_guess
+Jupyter notebook tested with python 3.9

+## epr_fit
+Code tested with matlab R2022b and EasySpin 6.0.0